 What are magic mushrooms?

-What are the effects of magic mushrooms?
+What are the short-term effects of magic mushrooms?

 What are the risks of taking magic mushrooms?